Regulatory Background: Minister’s Request for Scientific Advice

-• Environment Minister, Ms. Tanya Plibersek recently wrote to the Independent Expert Scientific Committee (IESC), using powers under s.505D(2)(a) of the Environment Protection and Biodiversity Conservation Act 1999, requesting they provide scientific advice to her about potential impacts to water resources resulting from gas exploration and appraisal activities in the Beetaloo Basin.
+- Environment Minister, Ms. Tanya Plibersek recently wrote to the Independent Expert Scientific Committee (IESC), using powers under s.505D(2)(a) of the Environment Protection and Biodiversity Conservation Act 1999, requesting scientific advice regarding potential impacts to water resources from gas exploration in the Beetaloo Basin.

-• The IESC has accepted the Minister’s request and will provide their independent scientific advice.
+- The IESC has accepted the Minister’s request and will provide independent scientific advice.

-• The Minister and her department have made no decision on whether the exploration and appraisal activities are likely to have a significant impact on a matter of national environmental significance, requiring EPBC Act approval.
+- The Minister and her department have made no decision on whether these activities require EPBC Act approval at this stage.

 Tamboran Resources Corporation Managing Director and CEO, Joel Riddle, said: